 You may actually be very good at coming up with original creative ideas.
 Some people naturally seem to think more creatively than others, but we all have the capacity to create and devise.
 Do you enjoy rearranging furniture or organizing your closet?
 If you already think “I could make that so much better!” as you walk through shops or events, you’re on the right track.
 Do you tinker with wood, paper, yarn, or dirt?
 Are you a doodler?
 One way to enhance your creativity is to track your ideas.
 You can keep a running list on your phone, jot down ideas on index cards you can later sort into categories, or keep ideas flowing in a paper journal.
 Some creative people design storyboards to visualize goals or projects using pictures from magazines or online for creative inspiration.
 Play around with ways to keep up with ideas you may be able to incorporate in some various aspects of your life.

 Since the 1980s, Roger von Oech, the president of Creative Think, a California consulting firm, has been encouraging employees in corporations, educational institutions, and government agencies to think more creatively.
 His pithy stories, examples, scenarios, and challenges present either a barrier to creative thinking that needs to be overcome or an example of how to harness seemingly unproductive ideas.
 Sometimes creative ideas do not initially seem viable or productive compared to a known process or product, but talking out ideas with others and considering new approaches without fear of ridicule or censure can help individuals and groups think beyond the status quo.
 Von Oech’s discussion starters recommend that thinkers Avoid Arrogance, Fight for It, Get Rid of Excuses, and Listen to That Hunch.
-You may be interested in looking these up on the Creative Think website.
-If you do, you may find some of von Oech’s ideas a little out of the ordinary, but great ideas sometimes are, and thinking about them in a different way may be the spark you need to come up with your own version of an idea that will prove effective for you.
+You may find some of von Oech’s ideas a little out of the ordinary, but great ideas sometimes are, and thinking about them in a different way may be the spark you need to come up with your own version of an idea that will prove effective for you.
 Stay open to different approaches even if you aren’t immediately comfortable with the ideas.

 Another creative thinking group you may be interested in investigating is koozai.com, a digital marketing consulting firm based in the United Kingdom with clients worldwide.
 You may not be in need of help with digital marketing, but the koozai.com website is worth a look to see how creativity can highlight excellent customer service, detail award-winning services, and inject a sense of fun and vitality into a service that may not seem very exciting on the surface, namely helping companies optimize their web presence for increased exposure and profits.
 The team is a creative mix of engineers, designers, and analysts who use data-based evidence to find the right fit for their clients in a relaxed and productive environment.
 The actual nuts-and-bolts work involved in web marketing involves a great deal of tedious coding and specialized web design often performed by software engineers working alone, but you don’t get a sense of bored, isolated office workers when you peruse the koozai.com site.